120 SE Eighth Avenue,

 1 person favorited this theater

-Starting out as the Novelty Theatre in 1908, the Dickinson Theater was smaller compared to its sisters The Jayhawk and the Grand.
+Starting out as the Novelty Theatre in 1908, the Dickinson Theatre was smaller compared to its sisters the Jayhawk Theatre and the Grand Theatre.
 It would start out with vaudeville performers and comedy until the 1920’s, when it became a cinema.

-Not much is known or remembered about the inside of the theater, but there was a curtain, the “Dickinson” crest hung from the proscenium, and it had a balcony.
+Not much is known or remembered about the inside of the theatre, but there was a curtain, the “Dickinson” crest hung from the proscenium, and it had a balcony.

-The Dickinson Theater was located on the corner of 8th and Quincy, across from the Topeka Performing Arts center (west of it).
+The Dickinson Theatre was located on the corner of SE 8th Avenue and SE Quincy Street, across from the Topeka Performing Arts center (west of it).
 It has been said the original crest that adorned the Dickinson’s sign is stored in the Jayhawk State Theatre.

 Just login to your account and subscribe to this theater